 Bro.
 Barr introduced me to Silent Word Ministries (SWM) of which he is president.
 SWM reaches the Deaf world for Christ through a bi-monthly newspaper, deaf ministry literature, a free correspondence Deaf Bible Institute, and area-wide conferences in many states for helping local deaf ministries and evangelizing area deaf people.

 Now I understand that God has been preparing me for and directing me into the Deaf ministry.
 I studied for two years at Nashville State Community College in the Interpreter Training Program (ITP).
 Now God has opened the door for me to partner with SWM by serving in the Home Office.
-I am currently there answering phones, shipping orders for materials, taking inventory, sending out missionary prayer letters and monthly support receipts, reduplicating media, working on the website, helping with book tables (at nearby meetings that we conduct), and serving in many other ways.
+I am currently there answering phones, shipping orders for materials and taking inventory, mailing missionary prayer letters and receipts for monthly support, working on websites and social media, assisting with book tables (at nearby meetings that we conduct), and serving in many other ways.

 I am working to improve my signing skills through fellowship with Deaf people who volunteer at SWM and through interpreting at Piney Grove Baptist Church where I attend.
 On occasion, I join with Silent Word Ministries International (SWMI) teams on mission trips.
 In 2010, 2012, and 2016, I traveled with the team to the DeafNation World Expo in Las Vegas, where we handed out Gospel DVDs and tracts to thousands of Deaf and hearing people.
 Deaf people and signers from around the world attended the Expo.
 I am excited about what God will do through me in the future, and I am honored to serve Him full-time at Silent Word Ministries. ~